-For details on the complaints procedure or appeal process, please refer to the document Complaints and Appeals Procedure for Applications and Awards which can be found on our website here.
+For details on the complaints procedure or appeal process, please refer to the Complaints policy on the UKRI website.

 SECTION 7: ADDITIONAL INFORMATION

 Demonstrating potential impact

 The excellent research funded by the UK Research Councils has a huge impact on the wellbeing and economy of the UK.
 Working together with our wider communities and other partners, we want to ensure that these impacts are effectively demonstrated and supported throughout the research lifecycle and beyond.
 This will add value, stimulate interest from wider stakeholders - including the general public - and, where needed, actively highlight the need for continued investment in the research base.